 Using Google Dorking For Hacking websites, Databases and Internet of Things devices

-Unlike Shodan which has been built by its developers just to find vulnerable security devices, you have to know certain advanced Google commands and this method is called Google Dorking.
-In this article, we understand what is Google Dorking.
+Unlike Shodan which has been built by its developers just to find vulnerable security devices, you have to know certain advanced Google commands, and this method is called Google Dorking.
+In this article, we will explain what is Google Dorking.